 Companies have been offering video and 360º tours of hotels and tourist attractions for some time.
 But virtual reality allows users to experience a place more fully.
 It is a bit like Amazon’s “Look Inside” feature that allows you to read a bit of a book before deciding whether to buy.
 In both cases the “try before you buy” approach can translate into additional sales.

 If you have a virtual reality headset you can experience some of this for yourself (inexpensive cardboard headsets are available as well as more expensive versions).
 There is a whole range of destinations on YouTube – get a taster of what is available with this clip from Visit Houston.
-The Shangri-La hotel group has lots of VR videos to download (so you can experience their super-luxurious accommodation even if your budget doesn’t stretch that far…) Even museums and art galleries are getting in on the act with tours like this one from Dulwich Art Gallery.
+The Shangri-La hotel group has lots of VR videos to download (so you can experience their super-luxurious accommodation even if your budget doesn’t stretch that far…) Even museums and art galleries are starting to get in on the act with tours like this one from Bradford Museums.

 How Do Travellers Use Virtual Reality?

 But how do travellers actually use virtual reality?
 For myself, I’ve enjoyed presentations from tourist boards where I’ve “explored” beautiful Spanish islands or intriguing places like the Nazca Lines in Peru.
 In the safety of my own home I’ve tried activities like gliding or abseiling that I would avoid in real life.
 I’ve looked at places that I very much want to go to (like the Faroe Islands), and others that I am unlikely to visit.
 (Intrigued as I am by the Egyptian Pyramids, I am put off by the idea of crowds, heat and narrow passages.)

 VR can be an inducement to visit a particular destination, but it can also be an experience in itself.
 It frees you from the constraints of time, money or mobility that often limit our travels.
 And it allows you to see places that might be regarded as politically unstable, physically dangerous, or otherwise inaccessible.